loning/the-math/docs/psi-collapse-zfc/chapter-15-residual-utility-zfc-future-mathematical-collapse-systems.md

 - Its utility diminishes but never reaches zero
 - Integration rather than abandonment is the path forward

-As we embrace consciousness-aware mathematics, we need not discard the tools that brought us here.
-ZFC, understood as crystallized consciousness pattern rather than ultimate foundation, finds its proper place: a specialized instrument in the vast workshop of mathematical creation.
+As we embrace observer-aware mathematics, we need not discard the tools that brought us here.
+ZFC, understood as crystallized observer pattern rather than ultimate foundation, finds its proper place: a specialized instrument in the vast workshop of mathematical creation.

-The future of mathematics is not either/or but both/and—formal when needed, conscious when creating, integrated always.
+The future of mathematics is not either/or but both/and—formal when needed, observing when creating, integrated always.
 In this synthesis, even limited tools like ZFC contribute to the infinite symphony of ψ = ψ(ψ) exploring itself through every possible pattern and form.